natscott1738/alx-low_level_programming/0x0D-preprocessor/README.md

-this directory has preprocessor content
+this is the preprocessor directory